buildit/patternlab-base-toolkit/README.md

 - SASS compilation
 - Concatenation of PL styles (`pattern-scaffolding` files)
 - Directory structure
-- Improved code standards to be used throughout the project
+- Improved code standards and linting used throughout the project

 ### SASS compilation

 The `gulpfile.js` will automatically compile, inject, and reload the browser upon changes to any of the `*.scss` files available in the directory `/source/sass/`.

+The current version now includes [normalize](https://necolas.github.io/normalize.css/), albeit [its SASS version](https://github.com/JohnAlbin/normalize-scss), and [autoprefixer](https://github.com/postcss/autoprefixer) to automate vendor prefixes.

 ### Concatenation of PL styles